Tiffany Delcour Board Chair

 She is the Founder and Executive Director of Golden Change, Inc. non-profit organization in Metairie, LA which mainly focuses in Domestic Violence and behavior change prevention.
 Mariana is certified through the Duluth Curriculum as a facilitator for Duluth classes of non-violence and for 20 years she has worked in the development of Child Prevention.

 Mariana has held diverse positions in the corporate and academic arenas, and has extensive experience serving as a volunteer in non-profit organizations in New Orleans as well as in Ecuador.
 She is part of Board of Directors of Metropolitan Center for Women & Children, Board member of Luke’s House Clinic, Project coordinator of LA Voz de la Comunidad Coalition, Vice-President of the Latin American Civic Association of Louisiana, Inc., member of the National Organization for the advancement of Hispanics, Past President of the Business Professional Women’s Association, Member of Jefferson Lions Club, and volunteer at Make a Wish foundation.

-Julie Cannon Board Member
+Carolyn Lonon Board Member

-Neil Nixdorff, MD, MPH Board Member
+Alexis R Hernandez, MPH Board Member